squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Note: Invalid sequences can span multiple bytes, e.g. <code><span class="token_unrepresentable" title="Valid start byte of a 3-byte sequence">&lt;0xE1&gt;</span><span class="token_unrepresentable" title="Valid continuation byte">&lt;0xA0&gt;</span></code> will get compiled into one `�`, while <code><span class="token_unrepresentable" title="Valid start byte of a 2-byte sequence">&lt;0xC5&gt;</span><span class="token_unrepresentable" title="Invalid byte, unused in UTF-8">&lt;0xFF&gt;</span></code> will be treated as two invalid sequences and get compiled into `��`.
 The algorithm for this is similar to what's detailed in ["U+FFFD Substitution of Maximal Subparts" from the Unicode Standard](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-3/#G66453), but it is not entirely the same.

 It's possible that the differences to the Unicode algorithm should be included in this article as their own bug/quirk, but I've made the choice to omit those details.

-TODO: Maybe actually write this section, also include differences in the Windows-1252 best fit

 </aside></p>